SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 You are given a data structure that needs to be tested.
 Use the Java file **CustomLinkedList.java** and:

-- Create Test Class and Test Methods for **all public members** that need testing.
+- Create Test Class and Test Methods for **all public members** that need testing

-- Create tests that ensure all methods, getters and setters **work correctly.**
+- Create tests that ensure all methods, getters and setters **work correctly**

-- Use the **@Test(expected = ExpectedException.class)** annotation for methods that are expected to throw exception in case wrong input is entered (those tests don’t need assert messages).
+- Use the **@Test(expected = ExpectedException.class)** annotation for methods that are expected to throw exception in case wrong input is entered (those tests do not need assert messages).

-- Give **meaningful assert messages** for failed tests.
+- Give **meaningful assert messages** for failed tests

 [/slide]